Woman with a Parasol – Madame Monet and Her Son

-Woman with a Parasol – Madame Monet and Her Son, sometimes known as The Stroll (French: La Promenade) is an oil-on-canvas painting by Claude Monet from 1875.
+Woman with a Parasol – Madame Monet and Her Son is an oil-on-canvas painting by Claude Monet from 1875.
 The Impressionist work depicts his wife Camille Monet and their son Jean Monet in the period from 1871 to 1877 while they were living in Argenteuil, capturing a moment on a stroll on a windy summer's day.
+Due to the subject matter, it is sometimes known as The Stroll (French: La Promenade) although the term "Promenade" is actually present in the titles of several other Monet paintings in the same series.

 Description

 Monet's light, spontaneous brushwork creates splashes of colour.
 Mrs Monet's veil is blown by the wind, as is her billowing white dress; the waving grass of the meadow is echoed by the green underside of her parasol.
 She is seen as if from below, with a strong upward perspective, against fluffy white clouds in an azure sky.
 A boy, Monet's seven-year-old son Jean, is placed further away, concealed behind a rise in the ground and visible only from the waist up, creating a sense of depth, the moment using animated brush strokes full of vibrant color.

 The work is a genre painting of an everyday family scene, not a formal portrait.
 The work was painted outdoors, en plein air, and quickly, probably in a single period of a few hours.
 It measures 100 × 81 cm, Monet's largest work in the 1870s, and is signed "Claude Monet 75" in the lower right corner.